ahmadnassri/action-template-repository-sync/README.md

 </details>

+> [!WARNING]
-> :warning: **HIGHLY RECOMMEND** to set `dry-run: true` for the first time you use this action, inspect the output to confirm if the affected repositories list is what you wanted to commit files to
+> **HIGHLY RECOMMEND** to set `dry-run: true` for the first time you use this action, inspect the output to confirm if the affected repositories list is what you wanted to commit files to

 ###### `.github/template-sync.yml`